kossnocorp/frames/doc/core/launcher.md

 ### Document events

-It's an optional hooks extension coming with Frames which simplifying process of binding documents events to views.
+It's an optional hooks extension coming with Frames which simplifies process of binding document events to views.

-This is solution for two issues:
+This resolves 2 problems:

 * With Turbolinks you can't keep document bindings in views because of memory leaking and fantom behavior (caused by multiply bindings to same events).
-* And in general it's a bad idea to do it because it makes isolation breach and one day you will meet problem with behaviors conflict, leaked memory and will spend hours in debugger.
+* And in general it's a bad idea to do it because it may make an isolation breach and one day you will meet problem with behaviors conflict, leaked memory and will spend hours in debugger.

-It's adds loaded hook and delegated all document (and body) events to all the views via pub/sub service.
+It adds loaded hook and delegated all document (and body) events to all the views via pub/sub service.

-It's also disallows all document bind calls from views to prevent accidentally attached callbacks.
+It also disallows all document bind calls from views to prevent accidentally attached callbacks.

 This is default behavior, but as other extension features it can be adjusted.